e0ipso/typed_entity/README.md

 # Typed entity

 ```
-Use typed objects for your Drupal entities.
+Use lightweight typed objects for your Drupal entities.
 ```

 This module provides a simple way to treat you existing entities like typed